bsdci/libioc/README.md

-  clone       Clone and promote jails. console     Login to a jail. create      Create a jail. deactivate  Disable a ZFS pool for iocage. destroy     Destroy specified resource exec        Run a command inside a specified jail. export      Export a jail to a backup archive
+  clone       Clone and promote jails. console     Login to a jail. create      Create a jail. deactivate  Disable a ZFS pool for ioc. destroy     Destroy specified resource exec        Run a command inside a specified jail. export      Export a jail to a backup archive